kujov/gitlab-sync/README.md

 # GitLab Sync - GitHub Action

-**GitLab Sync** is a easy to use github action for synching code to gitlab.
+**GitLab Sync** is a easy to use github action for syncing code to gitlab.

 ## My Motivation